rrlazar/LazarEtAl_NPJ_2025/README.md

-# LazarEtAl_NatHumBehav_2024
+# Afternoon to early evening bright light exposure reduces later melatonin production in adolescents
-Code and data for the Lazar et al 2024 publication.
+Code and data for the Lazar et al 2024 manuscript.

 # Licensing